. . . . in Immanuel Lutheran Church Feasibility Team

 A team has been formed to review how the building helps to serve the mission and ministry of the congregation.
 This includes looking at how the current space is utilized, in what ways can the building be better utilized, and what would need to be done to better serve our mission and ministry.

-Team members are: Pastor Paul Mattson, Bob Neros (church council President), Brenda Lofquist, Gene Lofquist, Randy Stanfield, Nancy Evans, Elaine Karel, John Gordon, Casey Kannel, Jim Traylor, Carl Kurtz, Art Feierabend, Hal Kirchoff, Fred Tessmer(team leader).
+Team members are: Pastor Paul Mattson, Bob Neros (church council President), Brenda Lofquist, Gene Lofquist, Randy Stanfield, Nancy Evans, Elaine Karel, John Gordon, Jim Traylor, Carl Kurtz, Art Feierabend, Hal Kirchoff, Jim Bloedel, Meredith Bloedel, and Fred Tessmer.

 . . . in Immanuel’s Harvest Table